CorentinDesfougeres/GATCHA-Prototype/README.md

 # GATCHA-Prototype
-A small GATCHA prototype made juste to get some practice with Unity and C#
+A small GATCHA prototype made just to get some practice with Unity and C#